technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

-# Zero code framework for Redux.
+# Redux architecture for large applications.

 A set of conventions and principles to make Redux more maintainable and less verbose.
 This example is a port of [redux real-world](https://github.com/reduxjs/redux/blob/master/examples/real-world/) example.
 It **will** appear as over engineered, because this structure is designed for large applications.